JEANNE.

 La Collectionneuse by Maïte Álvarez (2021)

-JEANNE aims at exploring European desires to meet the Other and the Unknown but also to control, own, and exoticize them.
+JEANNE seeks to explore European white desires to encounter the so-called Other and the Unknown, and the simultaneous urge to control, possess, and exoticize them.

-JEANNE commissions a growing number of interdisciplinary artists, to create at least one work for the collection from their perspective, in reaction / response Jeanne Walschot.
-Through this we aim to collectively explore what this character means and stands for within the frame of Belgian and more widely European and Western history.
+The project commissions a growing number of interdisciplinary artists to create at least one work for the collection, from their own perspective, in reaction or response to Jeanne Walschot’s life and activities.

-Each work may be accompanied or followed by curated activities (workshops, lecures, events).
+Each work may be accompanied or followed by curated activities such as workshops, lectures, or public events.

-JEANNE aims at exploring European desires to meet the Other and the Unknown but also to control, own, and exoticize them.
+JEANNE seeks to explore European white desires to encounter the so-called Other and the Unknown, and the simultaneous urge to control, possess, and exoticize them.

-JEANNE commissions a growing number of interdisciplinary artists, to create at least one work for the collection from their perspective, in reaction / response Jeanne Walschot.
-Through this we aim to collectively explore what this character means and stands for within the frame of Belgian and more widely European and Western history.
+The project commissions a growing number of interdisciplinary artists to create at least one work for the collection, from their own perspective, in reaction or response to Jeanne Walschot’s life and activities.

-Each work may be accompanied or followed by curated activities (workshops, lecures, events).
+Each work may be accompanied or followed by curated activities such as workshops, lectures, or public events.

 Curatorship: Simone Basani and Alice Ciresola